Is Kratom Legal? A 2025 State-by-State Guide

 Federal Status and Regulation

-States Where Kratom is Completely Illegal
+States Where Kratom Is Banned

 • Alabama